CONTENTS

 province the best province ever that we can.
 Thank you.

-Thank you, Minister.
+Minister.
 And your officials, thanks for coming in this afternoon.
+I’d also

-I’d also like to thank the committee for their work here today.
-I’d also like
+like to thank the committee for their work here today.
+I’d also like to thank

 adjournment.
 MLA Kasun has moved.
 All agreed?